Pergola Post Anchoring

 By confirming your Structure drawings first you may realize that you overlooked something or you may want to make a change that will affect the length or width.
-For example, for a standard 10' x 12' Arched Pavilion, the posts are recessed back 12 inches from the edge of the roof.
+For example, for a standard 10' x 12' Arched Pergola Kit, the posts are recessed back 12 inches from the edge of the roof.
 This places your posts at 8' x 10' to the outside 4 corners of the posts and at 7' 6 1/2" x 9' 6 1/2" on center.
-If you are certain this is what you want, you can do the footings before ordering your Structure and before you receive your drawings for your order (all Structure orders receive drawings within 3 business days for your review to give you the time and tool to make last minute adjustments before building).
-Often, when customers see their drawings, they decide to change some detail like adding a bit more space between the posts or you may want to add a foot or two to the length or width.
+If you are certain this is what you want, you can do the footings before ordering your Structure and before you receive your drawings for your order (all Structure orders receive drawings within 5 business days for your review to give you the time and tool to make adjustments before building).
+Often, when customers see their drawings, they decide to change some detail like adding more space between the posts or going taller.

-If you are in the process of laying a foundation for a Structure that will require footings (recommended for flagstone or paver patios), it is best to have the design of the structure confirmed so you or your contractor can incorporate footings in the exact location (see descriptions of footing above).
-Once footings are installed you will not be able to move the post position after reviewing the drawings without causing yourself an unnecessary headache.
+If you are in the process of laying a foundation for a Structure that will require footings (recommended for flagstone or paver patios), it is best to have the design finalized so that you or your contractor can place the footings in the exact location.
+Once footings are installed you will not be able to move the post positions causing yourself an unnecessary headache.

 If you decide to order the Anchoring Kit you’ll have all the hardware you need and will not need anything from the hardware store if you are attaching to an existing deck.
 If building on undeveloped ground, just add the concrete and a bit of rebar as described above.
 Choose the anchor kit for the appropriate surface either wood decking or stone, brick or concrete surfaces.